zhengruifeng/SparkGBM/README.md

 1, Second order gradient approximation of objective function

-2, L1/L2 Regulation of weights to prevent overfitting
+2, L1/L2 regulation of weights to prevent overfitting

 3, Column subsampling by tree and by level